2018, Vol. 5 Issue 4, Part B

 Pages: 69-73 | 914 Views 34 Downloads

 How to cite this article:

-Ismot Ara and Md.
+Ismot Ara, Md.
 Rafiqun Nabi.
 Diet effects of local and Thai climbing perch, Anabas testudineus on plasma biochemical in rats.
-International Journal of Fauna and Biological Studies.
-2018; 5(4): 69-73.
+Int J Fauna Biol Stud 2018;5(4):69-73.